-VII.
+VIII.
 Visiting Medical Students

-Most LCME accredited schools use the Visiting Student Application Service (VSAS) scheduling system through the AAMC to track visiting students.
-Once the visiting student has identified their interest in coming to your institution, they will need information on the application process.
-For most institutions, these guidelines are set by the Medical College Dean's office.
+Most LCME accredited schools use the Visiting Student Application Service (VSLO) scheduling system, through the AAMC, to track visiting students.
+Visiting students who have identified their interest in coming to your institution, will need information on the application process.

 Many visiting medical students are at your institution because they are interested in your residency program.

-When preparing for a visiting medical student, consider what the third year student knows about the logistics of your clerkship.
-This should provide a basic outline of what the visitors will need to know.
-Specific information may include the following:
+Consider the logistics of your clerkship that visiting student needed to know such as:

 - Where can they park?
 Is there a cost? - Is housing available?
-Is there a cost?
-If you do not provide housing, send them a list of places available, if applicable.
-(You can get information for other visitors.) - When and where to report on their first day (with directions). - Where are the operating rooms and how do they gain access?
-(Do you have an electronic map to send them in advance?) - Are there maps of the hospital that will help them get around?
-(Don't expect them to know the campus and find things themselves.) - Do they need an ID badge?
-How do they obtain an ID badge? - Where are the locker rooms? - How do they gain access to scrubs? - How do they obtain access to patient medical records (Is there Electronic Medical Records (EMR) training) - How does the telephone system work? - How does the dictation system work? - How does the paging system work? - Where are the overnight on call sleeping rooms? - What to do in the event of a blood-borne pathogens exposure?
+Is there a cost? - When/where/and to whom do they report on their first day (with directions). - Where are the operating rooms and how do they gain access? - Are there maps of the hospital that will help them get around?
+(Send an electronic map.
+Don't expect them to know the campus and find things themselves.) - Do they need an ID badge?
+How do they obtain an ID badge?